-- The Stella Prize is open to books by female-identifying writers who are either Australian citizens or permanent residents of Australia at the time of entry.
+- The Stella Prize is open to books by women and non-binary writers who are either Australian citizens or permanent residents of Australia at the time of entry.

-- To be eligible for entry in the 2017 prize, books must have been first published in English anywhere in the world between 1 January 2016 and 31 December 2016.
+- To be eligible for entry in the 2021 prize, books must have first been published commercially in English anywhere in the world between 1 January 2020 and 31 December 2020.

 - Both fiction and nonfiction books are eligible for the prize.
-This includes novels of all genres, collections of short stories by a single author, memoirs, biographies, histories, novellas and verse novels.
+This includes: novels of all genres, collections of short stories by a single author, memoirs, biographies, histories, verse novels, and novellas of at least 20,000 words.
 Illustrated books, including graphic novels, are eligible, provided they are accompanied by a substantial quantity of text.

-- Books that are not eligible for the prize include textbooks, guidebooks, self-help books, poetry collections, play or film scripts, books written primarily for children, books consisting of illustrations or photographs, and adaptations, unless they represent a significant and creative transformation of the original text.
+- Books that are not eligible for the prize include: academic textbooks, guidebooks, self-help books, poetry collections, play or film scripts, books written primarily for children, books consisting of illustrations or photographs, and adaptations, unless they represent a significant and creative transformation of the original text.

-- Books that are not eligible for the prize include books written by current Board members or employees of The Stella Prize.
+- Books that are not eligible for the prize include books written by current Board members or employees of The Stella Prize Inc.

 - Entries must be in English.
 Bilingual editions are eligible, as are books first published in another language and then translated into English and first published in English during the eligibility period.